NeKoRoSYS/NeKoRoSHELL/README.md

 > [!TIP]
 > [NeKoRoSHELL DLux](https://github.com/NeKoRoSYS/NeKoRoSHELL-DLux-Shell/) is under development.
 Check it out now!

+> [!WARNING]
+> **Development is Paused, Indefinitely.**<br>
+>
+> I intended to regularly update NeKoRoSHELL (and subsequently, DLux) in order to support the bleeding-edge changes that are regularly introduced to its dependencies which is mainly Hyperland.
+However, as of the time I am writing this, I have recently bought a new laptop and I don't really want to risk voiding any of its warranties yet so I can't realy bring myself to reinstall Arch.
+Will I hop on Linux again?
+Maybe, but not now.
+Feel free to fork the repo and introduce your own changes.
+I'm very sorry for the inconvenience!
+>

 <br>

 The best way to say *"I use Linux btw 🤓"* is if your desktop environment looks sleek and suave.